 i) Ceramic And Porcelain Tile Finish

-Ceramic or porcelain tile finish is generally the least expensive of all the options you have.
-Between ceramic and porcelain tiles, the latter is typically more durable and aesthetic.
-However, both these tile finishes add a superb, glass-like look to your pool surface.
+Ceramic or porcelain tile finish is generally the least expensive of all options.
+The latter is typically more durable and aesthetic than ceramic and porcelain tiles.
+However, these tile finishes add a superb, glass-like look to your pool surface.

 Ceramic tile finishes can be exposed or glazed, depending on the look you wish to create.
-Additionally, porcelain tiles come in a variety of shapes, sizes, colours, and textures.
-These textures can act as an anti-slip surface to your pool, making it sturdier and safer.
-So, whatever type of pool design you have, you can find a type of tile to suit.
+Additionally, porcelain tiles come in various shapes, sizes, colours, and textures.
+These textures can act as an anti-slip surface for your pool, making it sturdier and safer.
+So, whatever type of pool design you have, you can find a tile to suit.

-If you are looking for an all-natural option that not only looks exquisite but is also one of the least expensive ones, considers opting for a stone tile finish.
-It is also a long-lasting option and can be designed with a variety of river pebbles, tile stones, and other types of stones.
+If you are looking for an all-natural option that looks exquisite and is also one of the least expensive, consider opting for a stone tile finish.
+It is also durable and can be designed with various river pebbles, tile stones, and other rocks.

-These come in a variety of colour and size options and are typically long-lasting.
-Depending on your colour preference, you can opt for aqua blue stones, dark green river pebbles, and other interesting shades.
+These come in various colour and size options and are typically long-lasting.
+Depending on your preference, you can opt for aqua blue stones, dark green river pebbles, and other exciting shades.

-As such, natural stone tiles are smooth but have a slightly textured surface that gives them an anti-slip surface.
-This provides immense safety to the pool users and prevents accidents.
+Natural stone tiles are smooth but have a slightly textured surface that gives them an anti-slip surface.
+This provides immense safety to pool users and prevents accidents.